afeld/python-public-policy/README.md

 ### Tips

-- **All lecture slides and homework templates can be found under [`class_materials/`](https://padmgp-4506001-fall.rcnyu.org/user-redirect/notebooks/class_materials/).** The contents of this directory will be automatically updated from [the GitHub repository](https://github.com/afeld/python-public-policy), but should keep any changes you make.
 - **Read the instructions carefully.** Like word problems from math class, they are very specific in what they are asking for.
 - **Spot check your results.** If you are transforming data from a previous Step, compare the results, do a handful of the calculations manually, etc. to ensure that the results are correct.
 - **[Don't repeat yourself (DRY).](https://dzone.com/articles/is-your-code-dry-or-wet)** If you find yourself copying and pasting code within a notebook, there's probably a better way to do it.